NicolasCode/NicolasCode/README.md

 ## Hi there 👋

-My name is Nicolas Velandia, but you can call me NicolasCode
+My name is Nicolas Velandia, student of Aplied mathematics and computer sciences At this moment developing my tesis, an convolutional network to drive a car into a box-2d gymnasium environment

 <!--
 **NicolasCode/NicolasCode** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.